mortengf/Playground/python/ml/README.md

 * Model weights: learned parameters (bias)

 #### Validation (`validation`)
-Validation and tweaking of the chosen model/hyper parameters/hidden units.
+Validation and tweaking of the chosen model/hyper parameters/hidden units used during the modeling process to compare candidate models.
 Performed iteratively.

 Output is in the form of accurracy/loss.

 Sometimes (but not very often?) this data set is omitted.

 #### Evaluation/test (`test`)
 Evaluation of the model against unknown data.
-Used after all training and validation has been performed.
+Used after all training and validation has been performed to obtain an unbiased estimation of the performance of the model.

 Output is in the form of accurracy/precision/recall.